 As the April payment reports are being processed, we note that some senior notes of reinvesting CLOs are beginning to experience paydowns due to interest diversion.
 Of the transactions that have both processed April payment reports and failing O/C tests, on average, 40 experienced paydowns to the senior notes, which represent about 0.7% of the original balance of the senior notes, and 22 transactions also saw interest deferrals, which represent about 2.2% of the original balance of the deferrable notes.

 As of May 17, 418 tranches across 316 U.S. BSL CLOs we rate have ratings on CreditWatch negative.
 Due to the high volume of resets in past years, there is a wider range of vintages that are still outstanding.
 Most of the U.S. BSL CLOs on CreditWatch negative originally closed before the energy slowdown (2015 vintage and prior), while more recent vintages represent a smaller proportion of the other deals on CreditWatch negative (see table 3).
 Because the transactions that closed in 2015 and prior have seasoned through the energy slowdown, their already weaker portfolio metrics are now more vulnerable, given the current economic conditions.

 |Original vintage||No. of CLOs with one or more ratings on CreditWatch negative|

 |2015 and prior||173|

 |CLO--Collateralized loan obligation.|

-The URL below links to lists of negative rating actions take this year on U.S. BSL CLO obligors and U.S. CLO tranches as of May 17, 2020, which we will update periodically as circumstances warrant:
+Copy and paste the URL below into your browser to download lists of negative rating actions take this year on U.S. BSL CLO obligors and U.S. CLO tranches as of May 17, 2020, which we will update periodically as circumstances warrant:

 - Envision Healthcare Corp.
 Upgraded To 'CCC' From 'SD', Debt Rating Actions Taken; Outlook Negative, May 4, 2020